lumeland/lume.land/docs/core/searching.md

 </ul>
 ```

-You can access to any value of every page using the property `page.data`.
-In the
+Each `page` is an object with all info related with this page.
+The property
+`data` contains all data assigned to this page (like variables in the front
-example above, we use the title of every page to build the list.
+matter, or in the _data.* files).
+In the example above, we use the title of
+every page to build the list.

-The `search` helper is very powerful and can do much more than that (sorting,
+The `search` helper is very powerful and has more interesting features.
-limit, complex queries, etc).
 [Go to the Search plugin documentation](../../plugins/search.md) for more info.

 ## Pagination